-Learn how to make a protein workout shake with gelatin!
+Learn how to make a protein workout shake with gelatin/collagen!

-But did you also know that gelatin makes the perfect protein workout recovery shake for athletes looking to rebuild muscle and aid in recovery?
+But did you also know that gelatin and collagen make the perfect protein workout recovery shake for athletes looking to rebuild muscle and aid in recovery?

 Because of the high levels of glycine content, gelatin helps your body repair quicker, helps repair small tears in cartilage, eases stiff joints and helps build muscle.
 Sounds exactly what you need after a grueling workout, right?

-1 tablespoon of gelatin has approximately 6 to 9 grams of protein (I use 2 tablespoons for my protein shake recipe, but you could add more, if needed).
+1 tablespoon of gelatin has approximately 9 grams of protein (I use 2 tablespoons for my protein shake recipe, but you could add more, if needed).

 WHAT’S WRONG WITH USING PROTEIN POWDER?